Phil-Mart/pandas-school-analysis/README.md

 # Pandas: School Data Analysis

 This notebook analyzes school data to determine the efficacy of private vs. public school in a comprised district.
-The Jupyter Notebook uses Pandas to filter, group, and sort the data in various ways, including:
+The Jupyter Notebook uses Pandas to filter, group, and calculate the data in various ways, including:

 * % overall passing (the percentage of students who passed math AND reading)
 * % passing reading (the percentage of students who passed reading)